 - No 16 Snap Fasteners, 7/16 in ($4.29 from HobbyLobby)

 - Iron-on fabric patches (I got a set of several at the supermarket for under $2.00)

 - Yarn or string (I paid $5.99 at HobbyLobby for more yarn than I can use in a lifetime!)

 - Heat shrink tube or plastic stir straw

 - Double sided foam tape

 - Stapler (regular size and TOT50 mini-staples are helpful)

-- 1/8 in hole punch, such as this
+- 1/8 in hole punch, such as this (optional, but very helpful)

 - Needle and needle threader (optional, but helpful)